The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

 Looking at the data from Alumni programs globally shows:

-- 72% of past employees would return to the company
+- 72% of past employees would return to their former company

 - 24% of leavers regret their job change (imagine if you knew who and could reach out to them!)